DianRobot/DianRobot.github.io/_publications/2024/2024-pub-example-4.md

 title:          "Self-Perceptive Framework: A Manipulation Framework with Visual Compensation for Zero Position Error"
 date:           2024-09-16 00:01:00 +0800
 selected:       true
-pub:            "2025 IEEE International Conference on Robotics and Automation (ICRA)"
+pub:            "IEEE International Conference on Robotics and Automation (ICRA 2025)"
 # pub_pre:        "Submitted to "
 pub_post:       ' Under review.'
 # pub_last:       ' <span class="badge badge-pill badge-publication badge-success">Spotlight</span>'
-# pub_date:       "2024"
+# pub_date:       "2025"

 abstract: >-
   In this paper, to improve the successrate of robot manipulation tasks with zero position problemand reduce the frequency of recalibration, we proposed a robot manipulation framework, the Self-Perceptive Framework(SPF), which uses reinforcement learning and incorporates self-perceptive information.